-In this article of the Best Crossbow Targets in 2020, we list our picks of the best crossbow targets in 2020 and why we recommend each target.
+In this article of the Best Crossbow Targets in 2021, we list our picks of the best crossbow targets and why we recommend each target.
 We’ll also explain the different types of crossbow targets available and what features you want to look for before you buy a crossbow target.

 Best Bag Targets for Crossbows

 If you’re new to archery, bag targets are one of the most known types of archery targets.
 It’s also the most basic archery target you can get.
 After spending days and countless hours, we’ve come up with a list of the three best bag targets for crossbows.
 Besides the bag targets listed below, not many of them are really worth the money.
 You’re better off spending your money on foam block targets then.

 Morrell Yellow Jacket YJ-450 Plus Archery Target